-1.3 We specifically reject the applicability of any general or specific conditions or stipulations of the Client.
+1.3 We specifically reject the applicability of any general or specific conditions or stipulations of the client.

-1.4 All provisions in these terms and conditions which are only directed to a client who is not a private individual are fully applicable to a client who is a private individual, or should be construed as such, unless the client proves that this cannot reasonably be expected of him or her in the relevant circumstances.
+1.4 All provisions in these terms and conditions which are only directed to a client who is not a private individual are fully applicable to a client who is a private individual, or should be construed as such, unless the client proves that this cannot reasonably be expected of it or her in the relevant circumstances.

 1.5 These general terms and conditions have been filed with the relevant Chamber of Commerce Haaglanden under number 27.290.116.